High from Delaware

 I am Enrique’s boss, and I like to think that we’re a good team, but I’m not sure if I’m the best boss.
 Like today, I wanted to do magic mushrooms with him, and my husband was really annoyed with that suggestion.

 “Okay, good point,” I replied in my retelling of the story.
-(My actual response was, “Please?
+(My actual response was, “Pleeeease?
 I know I’ve only done them once, but they had a very minimal effect.
 And how often do we have mushrooms?
 Also, I’m familiar with weed!
 Shrooms are basically the same thing, right?”)

 Even as the words came out, I knew I was wrong.
 No shrooms were ingested today.
-Instead, Enrique came over for lunch, and then we worked beside each other, like old times, as if a pandemic wasn’t raging and pay cuts hadn’t been announced an hour before and layoffs weren’t looming on the horizon.
+Instead, Enrique came over for lunch, and then we worked beside each other, like old times, as if a pandemic wasn’t raging and pay cuts hadn’t been announced and layoffs weren’t looming on the horizon.

 After the kids finished Zoom school and headed to my parents, Enrique, Mr. D and I all vaped from a cool, Made-in-China device.

 “On the one hand, I’m pissed at China for stealing our intellectual property,” Enrique said.
-“But I’m happy they made things cheaper.”
+“But then I’m happy they made things cheaper.”

 “Of course, you’ll receive a very sanitized reason for being let go,” Enrique said, imagining the termination letter: Her views on the ritual suicide by disembowelment do not reflect our organization’s recommended methods…